Wavetek Signal Generator

 actually gives 16dBm.
 My guess is that, like the HP8640B, the

-across the frequency range.
+a flat response across the frequency range.

 I looked in the Wavetek manual

 and then remembered that, instead of pots and internal twiddling,

 one must use the firmware to carry out calibration.
 During my

 first attempt to correct the low output level when set to +13dBm